 It doesn’t have to involve anything complicated or expensive, unless that’s how you feel happiest.
 Life’s simple pleasures are generally what hygge is all about.

 If you’re in a situation that prompts a little happy sigh, I’d say you’re experiencing hygge.
-That seems to be, for me at least, the easiest way of understanding hygge.
+For me, that seems the easiest way of understanding hygge.

 The thing is that hygge is often associated with the cold and dark months of winter.

-This makes sense, because many activities that are associated with hygge involve snuggling up and getting cosy.
+This makes sense, because many activities associated with hygge involve snuggling up and getting cosy.

-But summer exists in Denmark as well as the rest of the world, and I’m fairly sure they don’t forget about hygge until the autumn comes around again!
+But summer exists in Denmark too, and I’m fairly sure they don’t forget about hygge until autumn comes around again!
 (Not that I’ve been to Denmark yet, although it’s on my list of places to visit.)